-Upon entry into the waiver, case managers will provide the waiver participant/and/or caregiver education and information concerning the State's protection of the waiver participant against abuse, neglect and exploitation including how participants may notify appropriate authorities when the participant may have experienced abuse, neglect or exploitation.

-When participants are initially assessed for the E&D Waiver, they are given the names and phone numbers of their case managers.
-The case manager maintains monthly contact with each participant by making monthly home visits.
-If there is a concern regarding abuse, neglect, exploitation, and the participant and/or participant representative has notified the case manager of their concern, a home visit is conducted.
+Upon entry into the waiver, case managers will provide the persons/and/or caregiver education and information concerning the State's protection of the person against abuse, neglect and exploitation including how persons may notify appropriate authorities when the person may have experienced abuse, neglect or exploitation.
+When person are initially assessed for the E&D Waiver, they are given the names and phone numbers of their case managers.
+The case manager maintains monthly contact with each person by making monthly home visits.
+If there is a concern regarding abuse, neglect, exploitation, and the person and/or person's representative has notified the case manager of their concern, a home visit is conducted.
 The purpose of the home visit is to assess the situation, document an account of the occurrences, and notify the proper authorities.

-DOM/LTC requests to always be notified of any suspected abuse, neglect, exploitation cases as they occur, and will offer their support in ensuring a prompt resolution, if feasible.
+DOM/LTC requests to always be notified of any suspected abuse, neglect, exploitation cases as they occur, and will d.

-d.
 Responsibility for Review of and Response to Critical Events or Incidents.
 Specify the entity (or entities) that receives reports of critical events or incidents specified in item G-1-a, the methods that are employed to evaluate such reports, and the processes and time-frames for responding to critical events or incidents, including conducting investigations.

-First line entity to receive reports is the E&D Waiver case manager at the case management agency and/or the DOM/LTC Bureau/E&D Waiver Program Division.
+First line entity to receive reports is the E&D Waiver case manager at the case management agency and/or the DOM/Office of LTC/E&D Waiver Program Division.